abhigaur1990/devops-cloud-interview-guide/03-linux/06-ssh-stopped-working.md

 If using a **bastion host**, check its connectivity as well.

+Next step to check :- ssh deprocess might have been stopped Thsi is imp in this issue to check check sudo systemctl status ssh if it disable ssh failed
 ---

 ### ✅ Step 4: Check Network ACLs & Route Tables